tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Delete-Blob.md

  For any other operation on soft deleted blob or snapshot, Blob Service returns error 404 (ResourceNotFound).

+**Permanent Delete**

+A feature to permanetly delete a snapshot / version has been added into deletet blob API with version 2020-02-10 and later.
+In order to leverage the feature, the account has to have the feature turned on.
+For more info about how to turn on permanent deleted for account, see [Set Blob Service Properties](Set-Blob-Service-Properties.md).

+Account with such feature turned on could use `deletetype=permanent` in delete blob request to permanently delete a single soft-deleted snapshot or deleted version.
+Blob service would return 409 (Conflict) if the query parameter presents with any of the following:
+- The feature is not turned on for the account.
+- Neither `versionid` nor `snapshot` are provided.
+- The targeting snapshot or version is not (soft) deleted.

+A new SAS token (y) is also introduced to grant permission of permantly delete a blob.
+For more information, see [Create a service SAS](create-service-sas.md).

 ## See also
  [Authorize requests to Azure Storage](authorize-requests-to-azure-storage.md)
  [Status and Error Codes](Status-and-Error-Codes2.md)